Groundwater Storage Anomalies

 • the GRACE/GRACE-FO-based TWS anomalies are derived from the COST-G combined gravity field solutions ;

-• to match the spatial resolution of the necessarily filtered GRACE/GRACE-FO-based TWS anomalies, a Gaussian smoothing with 200 km filter radius is applied to the anomalies of all the other individual storage compartments.
+• to match the spatial resolution of the necessarily filtered GRACE/GRACE-FO-based TWS anomalies, a Gaussian smoothing with 250 km filter radius is applied to the anomalies of all the other individual storage compartments;

-The current version of the G3P prototype is v1.11.
-Gridded products as displayed in the spatial plot can be downloaded from GFZ’s ISDC archive in NetCDF format .
+The current version of the G3P prototype is v1.12 and covers the time period 2002/04 through 2023/09.
+Gridded products as displayed in the spatial plot can be downloaded in NetCDF format .
 Time series of averaged anomalies for certain regions in CSV format can be directly downloaded from this site by clicking on the download button above the time series plot.
 Use the corresponding pulldown menu in the spatial plot to select between the following types of predefined regions: aquifers, river basins or climatically similar regions (regions with similar precipitation properties).
 Click on the spatial plot to select a particular region.
+The geometries of the predefined regions are available here for the aquifers , here for the river basins and here for the climatically similar regions .

-A list of key references for the individual water storage compartments can be found further down.
+A list of key references for the individual water storage compartments can be found at the bottom of this page.

 Groundwater storage